pavankothawade/Aladdin-2D-Game/Feedback.md

 Week3:
 A round of feedback was taken regarding the intial prototype.Few points related to dynamic background and hurdle placing were discussed.In the next increment Team would work on changing the background dynamically.

+Week4:
+Feeback was taken on the User Stories developed.
+New User stories discussed and feedback regarding each user was taken.